-A pressure was relieved by simply giving it over to the Lord who could providentially bring some good out of my predicament.
+The pressure was relieved by simply giving it over to the Lord, who could providentially bring some good out of my predicament.

 As a matter of fact, He did.
 The moment this prayer enabled me to calm down, I became content with understanding partial sentences and concepts.

-I could then begin to make sense out of the general line of thought, which, in turn, built my confidence, and, in turn, enabled me to understand more.
+I could then begin to make sense of the general line of thought, which, in turn, built my confidence and, in turn, enabled me to understand more.

 I was able to choose questions that pertained to the last parts of the course, thereby hiding my inadequate understanding of the first part.